alanng10/class-lang/Docue/Article/Word/a.md

 Word "line" has meaning that is region line.

+Word "color" has meaning that is vision value.

 Word "area" has meaning that is region.

 Word "pos" has meaning that is position in signed int.